Inventory Management and Demand Planning: Overview

-The Bisham team has vast experience of purchasing, demand management and inventory level optimisation which was gained in senior management positions in industry.
-With a broad range of experience across retail and manufacturing combined with in house models Bisham Consulting are able to use proven methodologies to optimise inventory levels for the whole supply chain.
+At Bisham, our Logistics Consultants have vast experience of purchasing, demand management and inventory level optimisation.
+This has been gained the hard way through years of experience in senior management positions in industry.
+We have a a broad range of experience across retail and manufacturing combined with in house models.
+Consequently, Bisham Consulting are able to use proven methodologies to optimise inventory levels for the entire supply chain.

 - Increased Customer Service